Multi-fidelity BO¶

 evaluator = Evaluator(function=test_function)

-X = Xopt(vocs=vocs, generator=generator, evaluator=evaluator)
+X = Xopt(generator=generator, evaluator=evaluator)

 X